Sergiy Serdyuk - Fotolia

 Networking is still delivered externally with dedicated switches, but much of the traffic between internal VMs flows over software-based networking in the hypervisor.

 The form factor in hyper-converged offerings is the server or node that consists of processor, memory and storage.

 Storage services are delivered out of the hypervisor that runs on the node, or in a virtual machine on the node.
 Resilience is achieved by replication of data across multiple nodes and so hyper-converged systems often have a minimum node-count in their initial deployment.

-Hyper-converged offerings are aimed at reducing the administrative or operational burden compared to traditional or converged systems.
+Hyper-converged offerings are aimed at reducing the administrative or operational burden compared with traditional or converged systems.

-Storage is significantly simplified and in most cases integrated into the node, and so is hidden from the administrator.
+Storage is significantly simplified and, in most cases, integrated into the node, and hence is hidden from the administrator.